Age 40+ and Reading Glasses

-Our state of the art laser, the Wavelight Allegretto™, creates a profile called ‘Custom-Q’ which allows the shape of the cornea can be changed in such a way that even though the eye has been modified for reading vision, it still retains good distance vision.
-The result gives less ‘difference between the 2 eyes’ and less of a compromise in terms of visual quality.
-This provides true customisation and offers a treatment ideally adjusted to the individual needs of the patient and customised on an individual basis.
+Our advanced laser, the Wavelight Allegretto™, can create a specific profile which allows the shape of the cornea to be changed to help improve the depth of focus of the eye.
+The result allows the eyes to ‘blend’ together and gives less ‘difference between the 2 eyes’ and less of a compromise in terms of visual quality.
+This treatment is adjusted to the individual needs of the patient and customised on an individual basis.

 Understanding Presbyopia & Near Vision in more detail

 Presbyopia is a loss of flexibility of the crystalline lens of your eye that causes a gradual progressive decrease in focusing ability.
 As we enter our 40′s, the crystalline lens begins to lose its flexibility, making it more and more difficult for you to change focus and see arms length or close objects or reading material and thus resulting in presbyopia.
 The loss of focusing ability results in an inability to see near objects and therefore blurs your vision for near tasks such as reading and viewing a computer or trying to read or type a text message on a mobile phone.

 Presbyopia is a normal part of the ageing process, and will affect everyone.
 People who are experiencing the start of presbyopia often notice that their ‘arms are too short’ to read and they have to hold things further away to see them clearly.
 Presbyopia typically becomes noticeable between age forty and fifty and progressively worsens through age sixty five.
 When presbyopia begins, people who already wear glasses may need bifocals or varifocals, and those who have never worn glasses will require reading glasses.